-All areas in the State Apartments are universally accessible, including the café and restrooms.
+All areas in the State Apartments are universally accessible.
 A member of staff will take you to the museum rooms on the first floor in the lift.
 The Coach House at the back of the Castle Gardens, where temporary exhibitions often take place, is also accessible as are the gardens themselves.
 While the Chapel Royal is partly accessible and can be visited as part of a guided tour, the Viking Excavation, unfortunately, cannot, as it is only accessible by stairs.

 Do you have an audio guide?

 We do not have an audio guide at present, but you can use our free Wi-Fi access in the Castle to download our free App with information about the displays (available for Android and iOS).